-Additionally, the hospital should determine and document that the surgery or procedure will not deplete hospital capacity needed to cope with the COVID-19 disaster - especially in light of continuing obligations under GA 19, as set forth in the following question.
+Additionally, the hospital should determine and document that the surgery or procedure will not deplete hospital capacity needed to cope with the COVID-19 disaster - especially considering continuing obligations under GA 19, as set forth in the following question.

-10. Must a hospital continue to "reserve at least 15% of its hospital capacity"?
+11. Must a hospital continue to "reserve at least 15% of its hospital capacity"?